 Patents, click on any image to see larger image!

-The third model shown on the right has just one diamond shaped opening on top of the can-opener which replaces the eagle.
-The second blade in the back is no longer part of the can-opener.
-This opener was in the collection of Joe & Jackie Young in Elgin, IL, USA
+The third model shown on the right has just one diamond shaped ornament on top of the can-opener which replaces the eagle on the first two models.
+The second blade in the back is no longer present on this third model.
+This particular can-opener model 3 was in the collection of Joe & Jackie Young in Elgin, IL, USA.

 The decor of the cast iron on the first and second model is typical for the time and is called spoon carving in the Eastlake style.

-The wooden board measures app.
-11 by 5 inches, the top of the eagle is 7-1/2 inches above the wooden board.
+The Walnut board measures app.
+11 by 5 inches, the top of the eagle is 7½ inches above the board.

 Condition: